charlieluuu/chihpin.github.io/README.md

 - Experience in full-cycle cloud server validation to mass production.
 - Strong operating system knowledge of Linux, and Windows with Intel/AMD platform, and validating server and its peripheral components such as CPU, memory, NIC card, GPU and other storage drives for reliability, compatibility and performance.
 - Experience working cooperatively with cross-functional staff and clients to solve issues and meet project requirements.
+**IT intern @ <a href="https://www.siemens.com/global/en.html" target="_blank">Siemens</a> (_Nov 2018 - Feb 2019_)**
+- Participated in data analysis, interpreting data using statistical techniques, writing and delivering reports, maintaining databases, and providing assistance to staff and management.

 ## 💻 Programming and data analysis skills
-- Proficient in full stack development of **R packages** using modular coding practices.
+- Proficient in full stack development using modular coding practices.
 - Created **production-grade Shiny web applications** for interactive data analysis and visualization and; expertise in dependency management tools like Golem for scalable deployment.
 - **Machine learning model** building for image classification/segmentation tasks; trained CNNs and other deep learning architectures in R, Python (PyCharm).
 - **Multivariate data analysis** of large-scale omics datasets including genomics, phenomics and metabolomics using cutting-edge bioinformatics tools.
 - Experience with analysis of **next-generation sequencing** data including quality control, read mapping, variant calling, expression quantification, metagenomic profiling, and associated statistical analysis using standard workflows in R and Python.
 - **Advanced visualization** for multi-dimensional biological data through Circos, ggtree, ggtreeextra, Cytoscape and other platforms.

-**Additional Skills:**

-- Git/GitHub for version control and collaborative coding.
-- High performance computing on clusters for scalable data analysis.
-- Bioconductor for analyzing genomic/transcriptomic experiments.
-- Workflow automation to enhance reproducibility and to faster workflow.
+**Project experience:**

+##Travel Platform Integration for generating Personalised Destination Project
+- Build a web-based platform to generate the most relevant destination based on user preferences.
+- Knowledge of data cleaning, dataset and database management.
+- Full stack development including Python and Flask for the back end, HTML, CSS and JavaScript for the front end and SQLite to manage the data.
+- Algorithm methodology to calculate the most similar place to the user such as TF-IDF and cosine similarity.
+##Hackathon
+- Two-day coding event for developing several small games to entertain users through the Python pygame library, including turtlelike-to-cross, Snake etc.

 ## 🌱 R Packages developed
 ### ✅ PBGeno